ssb22/adjuster/README.md

  : The C compiler to run if generating C and standard output is not connected to a pipe.
 The default is to use the "cc" command which usually redirects to your "normal" compiler.
 You can add options (remembering to enclose this whole parameter in quotes if it contains spaces), but if the C program is large then adding optimisation options may make the compile take a **long** time.
 If standard output is connected to a pipe, then this option is ignored because the C code will simply be written to the pipe.
 You can also set this option to an empty string to skip compilation.
 Default: cc -o annotator

 `--outcode=`
- : Character encoding to use in the generated parser and rules summary (default utf-8, must be ASCII-compatible i.e. not utf-16)
+ : Character encoding to use in the generated parser or rules summary (default utf-8, must be ASCII-compatible i.e. not utf-16)

-`-S`, `--summary-only`
+`-S`, `--summary`
- : Don't generate a parser, just write the rules summary to standard output
+ : Write a rules summary to standard output instead of generating a parser

-`--no-summary-only`
- : Cancels any earlier `--summary-only` option in Makefile variables etc

-`-N`, `--no-summary`
+`--no-summary`
- : Don't add a large rules-summary comment at the end of the parser code

-`--no-no-summary`
- : Cancels any earlier `--no-summary` option in Makefile variables etc
+ : Cancels any earlier `--summary` option in Makefile variables etc

 `-O`, `--summary-omit=`
  : Filename of a text file (or a compressed .gz, .bz2 or .xz file or URL) specifying what should be omitted from the rules summary.
 Each line should be a word or phrase, a tab, and its annotation (without the mstart/mmid/mend markup).
-If any rule in the summary exactly matches any of the lines in this text file, then that rule will be omitted from the summary (but still included in the parser).
+If any rule in the summary exactly matches any of the lines in this text file, then that rule will be omitted from the summary.
 Use for example to take out of the summary any entries that correspond to things you already have in your dictionary, so you can see what's new.

 `--maxrefs=`
  : The maximum number of example references to record in each summary line, if references are being recorded (0 means unlimited).
 Default is 3.